viclim/moment_timezone-rails/README.md

 ## Installation

-For some reason, `momentjs-rails` need to be explicitly included in your application's Gemfile:
+`momentjs-rails` need to be explicitly included in your application's Gemfile:

 ```ruby
 gem 'momentjs-rails'